 - the biodiversity impact assessment

 |Documentation showing previous department involvement and/or government support for the relevant planning arrangements and offsets.

 34A (4) – proposed development that is part of a relevant planning arrangement

-Apply in writing to the Secretary of the Department of Planning and Environment using the BAM support mailbox.
+Apply in writing to the Secretary of the Department of Planning and Environment using the Biodiversity Offsets Scheme support mailbox.

 34A (3) – proposed development that is part of a previous concept plan